Search Engines and Ethics

 On the one hand, we can ask what kind of recourse people like Phil and Lee could expect to have in situations such as this—e.g., can they reasonably expect to have control over any kind of information about them that is currently accessible to search engines?
 But, on the other hand, it may not seem totally unreasonable for them to have some expectation of limited control over their personal information, even if only to be able to challenge the legitimacy of inaccurate information, especially when they had not consented to having it included in online forums and databases accessible to search engines.
 There is also an aspect of this kind of personal information that overlaps with “public” information.
 So, perhaps the tension that arises in these scenarios can be viewed as a contemporary variation of the age-old debate about the private vs. public nature of personal information.
 This tension is further complicated by the fact that most people, as the subjects of online searches, enjoy no normative protection regarding personal information about them that is now available online—mainly because of the presumed “public nature” of this personal information involved (Tavani 2005).

 Initially, concerns about personal information that can be gathered and exchanged electronically focused mainly on NPI.
 In response to these concerns, some specific privacy laws and policies were established to protect NPI.
 But many privacy advocates now also worry about the ways in which PPI is routinely collected and analyzed via digital technologies.
 They have argued that PPI deserves greater legal and normative protection than it currently has.
 Nissenbaum (1997, 1998) has referred to the challenge that we face with regard to protecting (the kind of information that we refer to as) PPI as the “problem of protecting privacy in public.”
-Some privacy advocates argue that our earlier assumptions about what kinds of publicly available information about us need legal (or other kinds of “normative”) protection are no longer adequate because of the way much of that information can now be processed via digital technologies, especially in the commercial sphere.
+Some privacy advocates argue that our earlier assumptions about what kinds of publicly available information about us need explicit legal protection (or perhaps some kind of less formal “normative” protection, at the level of policies) are no longer adequate because of the way much of that information can now be processed via digital technologies, especially in the commercial sphere.
 For example, seemingly innocuous information about persons, based on their activities in the public sphere, can be “mined” to create user profiles based on implicit patterns in the data and those profiles (whether accurate or not) can be used to make important decisions affecting people.

 We next examine privacy concerns in which search engine users themselves are the data subjects (i.e., for search engine companies).
 Zimmer (2008, 83) notes that personal information about users is “routinely collected” when they use search engines for their “information-seeking activities.”
 But why, exactly, is this problematic from the perspective of privacy?
 For one thing, search engine companies such as Google create a record of every search made by users, and these records are also archived.
 The topic searched for, as well as the date and time the specific search request is made by a user, are included in the record.
 Until recently, many people had been unaware that their search queries were being recorded and tracked.